In situ: Archaeology

 In archaeology, the term in situ has been used variably to describe artifacts or features found undisturbed since deposition; however, its definition remains contested.
 Scholars distinguish between a broad usage, referring to materials recovered through controlled excavation, and a stricter usage applied only to those discovered in undisturbed depositional settings.
-Between these poles lies a continuum of depositional scenarios, from sealed habitation floors to slope or fluvial deposits, meaning that whether an object is truly in situ depends on site-specific formation processes and the degree to which stratigraphic as well as spatial relationships can be reconstructed.
+Between these poles lies a continuum of depositional scenarios, from sealed habitation floors to slope or fluvial deposits, meaning that whether an object is in situ depends on site-specific formation processes and the degree to which stratigraphic—as well as spatial—relationships can be reconstructed.
 Recording the exact spatial coordinates, stratigraphic position, and surrounding matrix of depositional materials is necessary for understanding past human activities and historical processes.
 While artifacts are often removed for analysis, certain archaeological features—such as hearths, postholes, and architectural foundations—have to be thoroughly documented in place to preserve their contextual information during excavation.
 This documentation relies on various methods, including detailed field notes, scaled technical drawings, cartographic representation, and high-resolution photographic records.
 Current archaeological practice incorporates advanced digital technologies, including 3D laser scanning, photogrammetry, unmanned aerial vehicles, and Geographic Information Systems (GIS), to capture complex spatial relationships.
 Artifacts found outside their original context (ex situ), often due to natural disturbances or amateur excavations, have less interpretive value, but may provide clues about the spatial distribution and typological characteristics of unexcavated in situ deposits, guiding future excavation efforts.

 The Convention on the Protection of the Underwater Cultural Heritage sets mandatory guidelines for signatory states regarding the treatment of underwater shipwrecks.
-One of its key principles is that in situ preservation is the preferred approach.
+One of its main principles is that in situ preservation is the preferred approach.
 This policy is based on the unique conditions of underwater environments, where low oxygen levels and stable temperatures help preserve artifacts over long periods.
 Removing artifacts from these conditions and exposing them to the atmosphere often accelerates deterioration, particularly the oxidation of iron-based materials.

 In mortuary archaeology, in situ documentation involves systematically recording and cataloging human remains in their original depositional positions.
 These remains are often embedded in complex matrices of sediment, clothing, and associated artifacts.
 Excavating mass graves presents additional challenges, as they may contain hundreds of individuals.
 Before identifying individuals or determining causes of death, archaeologists must carefully document spatial relationships and contextual details to preserve forensic and historical information.